flowingis/Idephix/README.md

 Idephix - Automation and Deploy tool
 ====================================

-Idephix is a PHP tool for building automatomated scripts
+Idephix is a PHP tool for building automated scripts

 Installation / Usage
 --------------------